Maxy1128/GraphRAG-Project/README.md

   graphrag query --root ./ragtest --method local --query "Who is Scrooge and what are his main relationships?"
   ```

+Alternatively, use custom search scripts in the `search` folder instead of the CLI:
+- `drift_search.ipynb`
+- `global_search.ipynb`
+- `local_search.ipynb`

-See the [Query Engine documentation](https://github.com/microsoft/graphrag/blob/main/docs/query_engine.md) for more on different queries.
+See the [Query Engine documentation](https://github.com/microsoft/graphrag/blob/main/docs/query_engine.md) for more on local vs. global search.

 ### Step 7: Visualize the Knowledge Graph
-To visualize the graph, ensure `snapshots.graphml: true` is set in `settings.yaml` before indexing.
-Then follow these steps:
+To visualize the overall graph, ensure `snapshots.graphml: true` is set in `settings.yaml` before indexing, then use Gephi:

 1. **Locate the Graph File**: After indexing, find `merged_graph.graphml` in `./ragtest/output`.
 2. **Install Gephi**: Download and install [Gephi](https://gephi.org/).